-'Consumer, Cards and Payments' Barclays US Consumer Bank, Payments (including merchant acquiring and commercial payments), Barclaycard Germany and the Private Bank.
+'Consumer, Cards and Payments' Barclays US Consumer Bank, Barclaycard Germany, Barclays Partner Finance, Barclaycard Commercial Payments, Barclaycard Payment Solutions (including merchant acquiring) and the international Wealth business.

 'Contingent capital notes (CCNs)' Interest bearing debt securities issued by Barclays Group or its subsidiaries that are either permanently written off or converted into an equity instrument from the issuer's perspective in the event of the Common Equity Tier 1 (CET1) ratio of the relevant Barclays Group entity falling below a specific level, or at the direction of regulators.